In The Public Eye: NCAA Decides Athletes Can Profit from Name, Image, Likeness (NIL)

 Carleen Patterson (00:19):

-Welcome everyone to a today's podcast where we will discuss the NCAA's new name, image, likeness rule, or NIL, it seems like COVID continues to monopolize everyone's time and effort, and we are trying to stay on top of some of the emerging issues within higher education.
-The NIL ruling is a bit of a mystery because of the brief news cycle when story first broke, and we really want to circle back and talk a little bit about it.
-Today, we are happy to welcome Eric Seaborg who joins us as one of our newest members of the Alliant Public Entity Specialty Group, and a thought leader in higher education.
+Welcome everyone, to today's podcast where we will discuss the NCAA's new name, image, likeness rule, or NIL.
+It seems like COVID continues to monopolize everyone's time and effort, and we are trying to stay on top of some of the emerging issues within higher education.
+The NIL ruling is a bit of a mystery because of the brief news cycle when the story first broke, and we really want to circle back and talk a little bit about it.
+Today, we are happy to welcome Eric Seaborg who joins us as one of our newest members of the Alliant Public Entity Specialty Group and a thought leader in higher education.
 Eric, welcome.

 Eric Seaborg (00:55):